 As to the timeframe a court will use in a particular case, it is highly fact-specific.
 The key is to remember that although there are factors for alimony awards, both divorce itself and alimony specifically are equitable in nature.
-The court has abundant discretion with respect to whether and how it awards alimony.
-An experienced divorce lawyer can give you tailored insights based upon your particular circumstances and goals.
+The court has abundant discretion concerning whether and how it awards alimony.
+An experienced divorce lawyer can give you tailored insights based on your circumstances and goals.

 Lifetime alimony does still exist in Connecticut, although it is becoming less common.
 In fact, as of 2013, courts must specify their reasons when awarding open ended alimony.

-As to under what circumstances courts do award it, the key is to remember that although there are factors for alimony awards, both divorce itself and alimony specifically are equitable in nature.
-The court has abundant discretion with respect to whether and how it awards alimony.
+As to under what circumstances courts award it, the key is to remember that although there are factors for alimony awards, both divorce itself and alimony specifically are equitable in nature.
+The court has abundant discretion concerning whether and how it awards alimony.

 It is a misnomer to call lifetime alimony permanent.
-Almost all alimony orders terminate on the death of either party or the remarriage of the alimony recipient.
-Once the court issues an alimony award, the parties may request modification or termination of that award upon a showing of a substantial change in circumstances.
+Almost all alimony orders terminate on either party’s death or the alimony recipient’s remarriage.
+Once the court issues an alimony award, the parties may request modification or termination of that award if they can show a substantial change in circumstances.
 By agreement, spouses can specify whether alimony may be modified and under what circumstances.

 The Comprehensive Connecticut Alimony Guide

-Alimony is one of the most important issues in divorces.
+Alimony is one of the most critical issues in divorces.
 And, it’s one of the most confusing.
-There are no set formulas or rules on (1) whether there will be alimony, and, if so, (2) how it’s calculated or (3) how long it will last.
+There are no set formulas or rules on (1) whether there will be alimony, and, if so, (2) how it’s calculated, or (3) how long it will last.
 The good news is that this means there is tremendous flexibility to craft an individualized approach.
-In order to prepare to make solid and informed decisions, you need to understand how alimony works.
+To prepare to make solid and informed decisions, you need to understand how alimony works.
 Our Comprehensive Connecticut Alimony Guide tells you everything you need to know about alimony in Connecticut.